-- 1. Check the appropriate box - [X] Preliminary Information Statement - [] Definitive Information Statement - 2.
-Name of Registrant as specified in its charter: PREMIUM LEISURE CORP. - 3.
-Province, country or other jurisdiction of incorporation or organization: Philippines - 4.
-SEC Identification Number: AS93-009289 - 5.
-BIR Tax Identification Number: 003-457-827 - Address of principal office and Postal Code: 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City, Metro Manila - 7.
-Registrant's telephone number, including area code: (632) 8662-8888 - 8.
-Date, time, and place of the meeting of security holders: - Date : 27 April 2020 (Monday) - Time : 9:00 A.M.

-Venue : Function Room 1, SMX Convention Center Manila, Seashell Lane, Mall of Asia Complex, Pasay City

-- 9. Approximate date on which the Information Statement is to be sent or given to security holders: 27 March 2020 - 10.
-Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants):

-Title of Each Class Number of Shares of Common Stock Outstanding Common Stock 31,598,931,000 (As of 31 December 2019)

-11. Are any or all of Registrant's securities listed on a Stock Exchange?
+1. Check the appropriate box [] Preliminary Information Statement [x] Definitive Information Statement 2.
+Name of Registrant as specified in its charter: PREMIUM LEISURE CORP.
+3. Province, country or other jurisdiction of incorporation or organization: Philippines 4.
+SEC Identification Number: AS93-009289 5.
+BIR Tax Identification Number: 003-457-827 6.
+Address of principal office and Postal Code: 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City.
+Metro Manila 1300 7.
+Registrant's telephone number, including area code: (632) 8662-8888 8.
+Date, time, and place of the meeting of security holders: Date : 27 April 2020 (Monday) Time : 9:00 A.M.
+Venue : Function Room 1, SMX Convention Center Manila, Seashell Lane, Mall of Asia Complex, Pasay City 9.
+Approximate date on which the Information Statement is to be sent or given to security holders: 27 March 2020 10.
+2. Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants): Title of Each Class Common Stock Number of Shares of Common Stock Outstanding 31,216,931,000 (As of27 February 2020) 11.
+Are any or all of Registrant's securities listed on a Stock Exchange?
 Common Shares Yes [X] No [] Preferred Shares Yes [] No [X]